 - Grilled Squid – very delicious, especially eating it along the river in Kyoto.

-- last but not least -> SUSHI… even at 7-eleven store or a local market, it was so fresh.
+- last but not least: SUSHI… even at 7-eleven store or a local market, they were so delicious.
 I can live on sushi for days.

 Day 1: Tokyo

-– check out this list of things to do in the Edogawa.
+- EDOGAWA-KU– check out this list of things to do in the Edogawa.
 I passed by many of these places while taking the bus.
 However, I was being lazy to not stop in and check them out.
-If you have the time, do check them out.
+If you have the time, do check them out!

 - Ginza – shopping